What does the Convention say?

-As is highlighted in the preamble to the Convention, its victim assistance provisions build on principles reflected in the Convention on the Rights of Persons with Disabilities, as well as experience from working with the Anti-Personnel Mine Ban Convention.
+As is highlighted in the preamble to the Convention, its victim assistance provisions build on principles reflected in the Convention on the Rights of Persons with Disabilities (CRPD), as well as experience from working with the Anti-Personnel Mine Ban Convention.

 Article 5 of the Convention on Cluster Munitions identifies the obligations of States Parties with regard to victims of cluster munitions.
 The article also outlines how States Parties are to fulfill these obligations in insisting on the principle of non-discrimination and inclusion of victims in the decision-making process.

-11 States Parties have reported to have obligations under Article 5: Afghanistan, Albania, Bosnia and Herzegovina, Chad, Croatia, Guinea-Bissau, Iraq, Lao PDR, Lebanon, Montenegro and Sierra Leone.
+11 States Parties reported to have obligations under Article 5: Afghanistan, Albania, Bosnia & Herzegovina, Chad, Croatia, Guinea-Bissau, Iraq, Lao PDR, Lebanon, Montenegro, and Sierra Leone.

 In November 2020, the CCM Coordinators on Victim Assistance, Mexico and Spain, established a National Focal Point Database as a platform for States Parties with cluster munition victims to exchange lessons learnt and good practices in the implementation of their Article 5 obligations.

-In terms of victim assistance, the Dubrovnik Action Plan encourages States Parties to:
+In terms of victim assistance, the Lausanne Action Plan encourages States Parties with cluster munition victims to:

 - collect and analyse data disaggregated by gender, age and disability;